 Fully utilised hardware

-The benefits of Cloud computing come from its capability to provide virtual services at scale.
+The advantages of Cloud computing come from its ability to provide virtual services at scale.
 Cloud-based services don't require the purchase of expensive physical equipment.
-Instead, cloud migration makes full use of hardware.
+Instead, Cloud migration makes full use of hardware.

-Traditionally, hardware was designed to store data at maximum capacity, resulting in expensive hardware when you don't necessarily need it.
-In the Cloud, no resources are wasted.
-As a result, moving to the Cloud allows your business to scale up or scale down in response to its changing computing needs.
+Traditionally, hardware was designed to store data at maximum capacity, resulting in expensive infrastructure you don't necessarily need.
+With the Cloud, no resources are wasted.
+As a result, your business can scale up and down seamlessly in response to its changing computing needs.

-There are several forms of pay-as-you-go charging in Cloud computing, including Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
-The use of these types of services can help users significantly cut down on their hardware costs, which tend to add up over time.
+There are several service models related to Cloud computing, including Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS), and Software-as-a-Service (SaaS).
+The use of these types of services can help users to significantly reduce their hardware costs, which would otherwise add up over time.